Prathi1729/Mall-Customer-Segementation/README.md

 Cluster 4 is a high-risk group due to the fact that they do not have the capability of spending money, yet they have a high spending score.
 Consumers need to be provided with additional coupons that are based on discounts.

 Cluster 5 should be disregarded since it does not have the financial capability to spend and it does not shown any interest in spending.
-## 👑Findings
-(i) Production wise top zone is South zone with Kerala topping it's high crop production.

-(ii) Production wise top crop type are Coconut, Sugarcane and Rice.
-Total Production hit peak in the year 2011 and 2013.

-(iii) Top crop categories which shows high production values are Whole Year(Annual growing plants),Kharif and Rabi crops.
-It clearly shows these crops heavily dependent on seasonal monssons.

-(iv) Top crop categories are Cereal, Pulses and Oilseeds.

-(v) Top producing state Kerela shows a abundance of whole year seasonal crops.

-(vi) Top producing state Uttar Pradesh shows abundance of Kharif, Rabi and Summar crops.

-(vii) Top Crop Categories are Cereal(27.5), Pulses(17.8) and oilseeds(14.7) and these crops contribute towards 60% of total crop production.